AdobeDocs/commerce-events/src/pages/get-started/configure-commerce.md

    ![General configuration](../_images/general-configuration.png)

-1. Select the server-to-server authorization method you implemented from **Adobe I/O Authorization Type** menu.
+1. Select the server-to-server authorization method you implemented from the **Adobe I/O Authorization Type** menu.
 Adobe recommends using OAuth.
 JWT has been deprecated.

 1. (JWT only) Copy and paste the contents of your `private.key` file into the **Service Account Private Key** field.
 Use the following command to copy the contents.